ChipmunkCraft/ChipDevTools/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ## SUGGESTIONS
 - [ ] I would like to propose new content.
 - [ ] I would like to propose changes.
-- [ ] I would like to propose another thing.
+- [ ] I would like to propose something else.

 <!-- SUGGESTIONS INFORMATION - Please explain what you want changed/added and why.
 ## SUGGESTION INFORMATION